appendixisu/zi2zi/README.md

 # zi2zi (forked): Master Chinese Calligraphy with Conditional Adversarial Networks

-## Major Updates from Original repo:
+## Major Updates from Original repo

 * We all know GAN can generate **printed fonts** very well based on original repo, so we are curious how well can GAN learn on **handwritten fonts**.
 And whether it can learn our handwriting styles via finetuning.
 * Use Grayscale images which largely improves the training speed
 * Provide **training data** and preprocess script to prepare them
 * **Generate handwritten Chinese characters based on your own handwritings!!!** An OCR toolkit based on Tesseract and jTessBoxEditor, which allows you to take a picture of your handwritings and use it as finetuning data
 * Script to finetune handwritings and learn the style within few shots

 ## Experiment Results